 Heritage Pointe Rabbi Sherman shares weekly Torah study that will activate your brain, touch your heart, and potentially impact the way that you live your life.

-Please join our Shabbat celebrations on Channel 1960:
+Please join in this week’s Shabbat celebrations on Channel 1960 or in the Synagogue

 (Limited seating in the Synagogue; masks required at all times)

 Friday at 6:30 PM: Musical Birthday Shabbat Service; Blessings in Dining Room at 5:15 PM

 Cantor Arie Shikler will join me on the bima, bringing his music and his spirit to our worship.

 We will offer a blessing for Residents who are celebrating birthdays in the month of May.